BorisTheBrave/DeBroglie/docs/articles/rotation.md

 // tile 1 reflects in x-axis to give itself. builder.Add(tile1, 0, true, tile1);
 // We haven't added a rotation, so a new rotation tile will
-// be created when we try to rotation tile 1.
+// be created when DeBroglie tries to rotate tile 1.

 // You can also specify self-symmetries like so
 //builder.AddSymmetry(tile1, TileSymmetry.T);